Dkaattae/Public-Filings-Chat-Bot-RAG/README.md

 text files from edgar 10k, chunk into sections
 text files from edgar 8k, whole text
 text files from edgar 10q, ???
-xbrl data into postgres database
+xbrl data into duckdb database

 ## data pipeline
-dlt load json file from s3 to qdrant dlt download xbrl data from yahoo and load into postgres
+download text files from edgar to s3 dlt load json file from s3 to qdrant dlt download xbrl data from yahoo and load into duckdb

 ## vector database
 qdrant vector database